StuartPeile/fed-court/README.md

 - logging: only available to ops teams
 - data: sql administrators
 - networking: keep critical netorking infrastructure in one place

+#### Application Dashboard

+I'd create an application dashboard that would pull in critical information for the application as a single pane of glass reporting